Richard Gordon Kleindienst was born in Winslow, Arizona, on 5th August, 1923.

 A member of the Republican Party, Kleindienst served in the Arizona House of Representatives (1953-54).
 In 1964, he was the unsuccessful Republican candidate for Governor of Arizona.

 Kleindienst supported Richard Nixon in his successful bid to become president in 1968.
 Nixon rewarded Kleindienst by appointing him deputy Attorney General of the United States in 1969.
-He held the post for three years and was promoted to Attorney General and was appointed Attorney General on 12th June, 1972.
+He held the post for three years and was promoted to Attorney General on 12th June, 1972.
 Five days later, Frank Sturgis, Virgilio Gonzalez, Eugenio Martinez, Bernard L. Barker and James W. McCord were arrested while in the Democratic Party headquarters in Watergate.

 The day after the break-in, Kleindienst was told by G. Gordon Liddy that the operation had originated in the White House and that he should arrange the release of the burglars.
 Kleindienst refused to free the men, but failed to report Liddy's confession.

 The phone number of E. Howard Hunt was found in address books of the burglars.
 Reporters were now able to link the break-in to the White House.
 Bob Woodward, a reporter working for the Washington Post was told by a friend who was employed by the government, that senior aides of President Richard Nixon, had paid the burglars to obtain information about its political opponents.

 In 1972 Richard Nixon was once again selected as the Republican presidential candidate.
 On 7th November, Nixon easily won the the election with 61 per cent of the popular vote.
 Soon after the election reports by Bob Woodward and Carl Bernstein of the Washington Post, began to claim that some of Nixon's top officials were involved in organizing the Watergate break-in.